pin-people/event_people_python/README.md

 EventPeople is a tool to simplify the communication of event based services.
 It is an based on the [EventBus](https://github.com/EmpregoLigado/event_bus_rb) gem.

-The main idea is to provide a tool that can emit or consume events based on its names, the event name has 4 words (`resource.origin.action.destiny`) which defines some important info about what kind of event it is, where it comes from and who is eligible to consume it:
+The main idea is to provide a tool that can emit or consume events based on its names, the event name has 4 words (`resource.origin.action.destination`) which defines some important info about what kind of event it is, where it comes from and who is eligible to consume it:

 - **resource:** Defines which resource this event is related like a `user`, a `product`, `company` or anything that you want;
 - **origin:** Defines the name of the system which emitted the event;
 - **action:** What action is made on the resource like `create`, `delete`, `update`, etc. PS: *It is recommended to use the Semple Present tense for actions*;
-- **destiny (Optional):** This word is optional and if not provided EventPeople will add a `.all` to the end of the event name.
+- **destination (Optional):** This word is optional and if not provided EventPeople will add a `.all` to the end of the event name.
 It defines which service should consume the event being emitted, so if it is defined and there is a service whith the given name only this service will receive it.
 It is very helpful when you need to re-emit some events.
 Also if it is `.all` all services will receive it.

 As of today EventPeople uses RabbitMQ as its datasource, but there are plans to add support for other Brokers in the future.